drocheam/optrace/docs/source/usage/gui_automation.rst

    sim = TraceGUI(RT)
    sim.control(func=automated, args=(sim,))

-Note that using the :python:`magnification` parameter leads to a rescaled scene, where some elements change their relative size.
+Note that the :python:`magnification` parameter leads to a rescaled scene, where some elements change their relative size.

 .. _usage_gui_selecting_rays: